-All guidelines for USC departmental property officers are based on this fundamental concept: assets are owned by USC for use by particular departments of the University (University
+All guidelines for USC departmental property officers are based on this fundamental concept: assets are owned by USC for use by particular departments of the University (policy FINA 5.00 Asset Management).

-Policy BUSF 5.00 Property Accountability).
 Every department is responsible to account for the assets it uses.
 This responsibility includes total accountability for disposal, changes, and transfers of assets, and a commitment to secure top value for all items sold or traded-in.
 In most cases, the equipment is the property of the University or the government.
-However, when the principal investigator's grant-funded research activity is transferred to another institution, and the principal investigator or the granting agency submits a request for certain equipment to be transferred, it is usual practice to release the equipment in accordance with established policy and procedures (University Policy BUSF 5.00 Property Accountability).
+However, when the principal investigator's grant-funded research activity is transferred to another institution, and the principal investigator or the granting agency submits a request for certain equipment to be transferred, it is usual practice to release the equipment in accordance with established policy and procedures (policy FINA 5.00 Asset Management).
 Transfers of equipment between colleges or campuses within USC are handled in a similar manner.